sabinapopescu/LFA.labs/LexerScanner/README.md

 ```
 ![image](https://github.com/user-attachments/assets/4addb268-c2e3-41f4-9617-7b0de009b4c8)

 ## 5. Conclusion

-With this simple lexer, we have demonstrated:
-- How to classify and read tokens from a string.
-- How to handle comments, floats, and multi-character operators.
-- The flexibility of JavaScript regular expressions for quick checks like digits or letters.

-Further enhancements could include:
-- **Multi-line comments** (`/* */`).
-- **String literals** with escape characters.
-- **Error recovery** instead of immediate throws.
+This simple lexer has shown how to effectively classify and extract tokens from a raw string.
+It demonstrates the process of handling various aspects of source code, such as comments, floating-point numbers, and multi-character operators, while taking advantage of the flexibility provided by JavaScript regular expressions for tasks like digit or letter recognition.
+Looking ahead, there are several opportunities for enhancement, such as adding support for multi-line comments, incorporating string literals with escape characters, and implementing more sophisticated error recovery mechanisms rather than simply terminating on an error.

 ## 6. References